 No!
-The trend, both at Berkeley and nationally, is for applicants take at least one year off before starting medical school.
+The trend, both at Berkeley and nationally, is for applicants to take at least one year off before starting medical school.
 Students commonly call the year they apply after they have graduated a gap year, but we would prefer it be called the application year.
 Some students do take a year prior to their application year to take advantage of other opportunities and apply the following year which means there would be two years between graduation from Berkeley and matriculation to medical school.
 The average age for new medical students is 26.
 Time only gives you more opportunity to strengthen your application- additional classwork, fit in MCAT, clinical experience, research, job experience, travel, and more!

 There is absolutely no preference given to biology majors- or disadvantage to those who major in the non-sciences.
 You need to find the major that fits you best- and that you do the best in!
 Grades are extremely important for medical school admissions so make sure to find your academic niche.

 Yes!
 In fact, you may find that your academic schedule lightens up a bit if you incorporate summer school.
-Most of the lower-division prerequisites are offered in the summer and a good selection of upper-division courses, as well.
+Most of the lower-division science prerequisites are offered in the summer and a good selection of upper-division courses, as well.
 Medical schools do not place judgment on whether you took the course(s) in the regular academic year or in summer, so go ahead!

 What pre-med services does UC Berkeley offer that will help me to be a successful medical school applicant?